 Earlier this year, we proudly announced the seven 2017 180 Medical College Scholarship recipients.
 We’re excited to let you know more about these bright students and their career goals.

 For Joseph Stokes, life has been all about sports and physical activity since as early as he can remember.
 He started playing t-ball at age four, and soon after that, he got into baseball and football.
 By high school, he was playing as a wide receiver.

 Joseph was a regular fixture at every game, and he never missed a chance to be on the playing field.
 In the meantime, he worked hard to maintain his grades in the hope that one day he would play for a college football team when he graduated in 2017.

-But in November of 2015, Joseph’s life changed forever when he was involved in a car accident on the way to school that resulted in an incomplete T-12 spinal cord injury.
+But in November of 2015, Joseph’s life changed forever.
+He got in a car accident on the way to school, which resulted in an incomplete T-12 spinal cord injury.

-He was rushed into surgery as soon as possible, during which two rods and eight screws were placed in his back.
-After the surgery, the doctors came out to let his parents know that the surgery was a success, but that Joseph would never walk again.
+Doctors rushed him into surgery, where they placed two rods and eight screws in his back.
+After the surgery, they let Joseph’s parents know that the surgery was a success.
+However, the doctors had a dire prognosis: Joseph would never walk again.

 A Special Visitor Inspires Joseph